 Even Ugly Betty is kind of pretty 😉

 Because of this I ask you to fight like a pit bull in every match.
 We all know that playing pool comes with no guarantee that you will play your best or even your average game every time.
 So we will indeed experience lapses in playing well and this will occur where it hurts the most, in a tournament or money match.
 The trick is to keep fighting like a champion boxer.
-I don’t care if you are getting hit with a barrage of punches and tripping all over yourself.
+I don’t where to buy valium in australia care if you are getting hit with a barrage of punches and tripping all over yourself.
 You don’t give up.
 You keep bearing down.
 Even if your run outs are just plain ulglier than normal and you are tight and choppy… make it work the best you can.

 This is called winning ugly.
 The is actually a book called WINNING UGLY by Brad Gilbert and Steve Jamison.
 I recommend it.
 They are tennis players yet this applies beautifully to pool.
 If you aren’t dabbing em too pretty, who cares.
 Your main goal at the moment is to win.
 You don’t want to be the guy with the losing body language after the match.
 Somehow winning ugly has the magic effect of making you walk out of the arena with your head held high, and who knows… you just might find yourself winning pretty in your next match.